SuperFlyTV/sofie-automation-rundown-editor/README.md

 Sofie Rundown Editor requires that you have a working instance of [Sofie Core](https://github.com/nrkno/tv-automation-server-core) release 37 with the [spreadsheet blueprints](https://github.com/SuperFlyTV/sofie-blueprints-spreadsheet) uploaded to it.
 You do not need to install the [spreadsheet-gateway](https://github.com/SuperFlyTV/spreadsheet-gateway).

-> ❗ At this time, the [`feat/rundown-editor-2`](https://github.com/SuperFlyTV/sofie-blueprints-spreadsheet/tree/feat/rundown-editor-2) branch of `sofie-blueprints-spreadsheet` is required.
+> 💡 You can download the blueprints `bundle.json` from the [latest release](https://github.com/SuperFlyTV/sofie-blueprints-spreadsheet/releases) of `sofie-blueprints-spreadsheet`.

 ## Installation